Is the Apple Support email with the blue badge and BIMI logo legitimate?

 How to verify the exact Apple Support message

-To verify the specific message, I start with the raw headers.
-A legitimate Apple Support email should show a sensible Apple-controlled visible From domain, a clean authentication result, and no mismatch between the sender identity and the domain that passed DKIM or SPF under DMARC.
+Start with the raw headers.
+A legitimate Apple Support email should show a sensible Apple-controlled visible From domain and a DMARC pass for that domain.
+DMARC needs one aligned path: either DKIM aligned with the visible From domain or SPF aligned through the envelope sender.
+Both do not have to pass.
 The sender display name alone has almost no value because display names are easy to copy.

-I also compare the message content with account activity.
-If the email says a purchase, login, support case, subscription, device change, or payment event occurred, I check that activity directly in Apple settings, the App Store, or the Apple Account site.
+Compare the message content with account activity.
+If the email says a purchase, login, support case, subscription, device change, or payment event occurred, check that activity directly in Apple settings, the App Store, or the Apple Account site.
 Apple also publishes receipt guidance that says genuine purchase receipts include the current billing address and that account or payment updates should be handled through trusted Apple paths.

 - Open headers: Use the original email, not a screenshot or forwarded copy, then view the raw source or original headers.